ReddyLab/ProgrammingTips/README.md

 ## Source Control

-Source control is The Reddy lab (and many other labs, probably) use GitHub, and this git for source control.
-You probably want one repository per projects
+Source control is very important so you don't lose work.
+Additionally, if your programming is "exploratory" it makes it easy to backtrack if you go down a dead-end.
+The Reddy lab (and many other labs, probably) use GitHub, and thus [`git`](https://git-scm.com), for source control.

+You probably want one `git` repository per project (there is an alternative to this called a "mono repo" that puts all projects in a single repository, but that's probably not a good fit).

+While programming it's a good idea to commit your changes to `git` somewhat often, at least once a day.
+Good practice is for each commit to be a set of changes for a single purpose.
+This purpose could be adding a new feature, removing some code, or cleaning up formatting.

+When working on your own you can use whatever source control workflow you like, but once you start collaborating on software with other people you'll want to come up with a way of collaborating together.
+[GitHub](https://github.com) has [a guide](https://guides.github.com/introduction/flow/) explaining the "GitHub Flow" for collaboration.

 ## Environment management